libyzxy0/SpeedSnippet/README.md

 ## 🚀 Running

-To run this project open two terminals and run
+To run this project open your terminal and run

 -   `yarn run dev`